 How Does Tourist Pricing Affect us?

 Let me quote some of the most interesting comments I found under Dariece and Nick’s post.

 “As a Canadian living in Egypt right now, I experience this on a daily basis, Very rarely have I ever got the “Egyptian Price” for anything I’ve purchased here.
 It just feels incredibly unfair…..
 And your comparison with Niagara Falls is spot on.
 The practice of “tourist pricing” will by no means result in us traveling less, but its does leave you with a little bit of resentment, which ultimately means your experience isn’t as good as it otherwise would’ve been….”

 “Vietnam was the WORST for it.
 Oh my gosh, in Vietnam I felt like every corner I turned there was someone or something waiting to rip me off again!
 It also made me not enjoy Vietnam as much as I could have.”

 Tourist pricing can affect our travels in many ways.
 Being charged more can make our journey last much shorter that we may expect.
 The more money we spend, the less we can travel – as simple as that.
 It is incredibly frustrating if you keep monitoring your budget and restrict yourself from Western food, excursions, you pick up local buses over trains and planes as it’s much cheaper and then someone tries to suck in your pocket like a vampire with no regrets or mercy!

-Secondly, a feeling of being treated as a cash point isn’t nice.
+Secondly, a feeling of being treated as an ATM isn’t nice.
 That can make you enjoy the country less.
 It happens a lot.
 You want to feel the warmth and cozy atmosphere but you end up hating this place as locals keep overcharging you.

 Think of the stress and pressure we feel when haggling.
 Some foreigners (most likely inexperienced solo female travelers) don’t find bargaining comfortable.
 Doing it twice or even five times a day is not much fun.